MichaelsPlayground/FirebaseTutorialLoginEmail/readme.md

 The "Sign-in method"-tag shows that we have activated the authentication with an
 Email address and password ("Aktiviert" = "activated").

+Now we are ready to use Firebase Authentication with email address and password.
+Below on the page you get a notice that there is a registration limit for new users, at the moment it is limited to register 100 new email addresses per hour.
+The limit may change in the future or when using a Firebase payed plan, I'm using a free "Spark" plan for my tutorial.

 data from signingReport
 ```plaintext